 Convenience Store Woman is story for outsiders and free-thinkers.
 Subtly profound, as one writer put it.
 A reminder how the world thrives on conformity, and that being different is a currency that pays dividends much later, if at all.
 A reminder (and this is Yours Truly going on a tangent) that the pervading norms are based on the teachings and/or legacy of past dissidents — individuals deemed agitators or outsiders, at best, if not public enemies of some kind at the time they operated.

 Note: I know that the above may come across as an endorsement of populism, Trumpism etc. Not so!
 On the contrary, it’s an endorsement of free thinking, a reminder that Jesus Christ was a terrorist by yesterday’s standards, and so was Socrates.
 So was Joan of Arc.
 So were the Founding Fathers of the USA — but …

 They were good terrorists, useful agitators and upstarts.
-They didn’t do as other people did; had a mind of their own; challenged the status quo, and did so in a way that moved the world forward.
+They didn’t do as other people did, and had a mind of their own.
+They challenged the status quo in a way that moved the world forward.

 How do we differentiate between good terrorists and bad terrorists?

 Time, mostly.
 Acumen, discernment, common sense — a sense of history and science, decency and manifest destiny — a sense of the future and what it holds — a sense of the past and where we came from, what we have learned in the process, what we have internalized and normalized, which brings us back to time.
 In time we find the answers we seek, and embrace a number of heretofore controversial and challenging approaches, turning them into the new norms.
 We let the past inform (but not determine — or undermine) the future.
 We look out for the difference between the temporarily useful and the downright rotten.